Clicky

 The ship is equipped for emergency situations and while they may have your forgotten medications in their inventory, don’t count on it.

 There are fees to see the doctor and fees for any medications that may be prescribed.
 These fees are charged to your room/ship account and must be paid before you can leave the ship.
+The cruise ship doctors work as independent contractors and usually charge a basic hourly fee.

 *NOTE – If you experience an unusual case of fever, symptoms of a cold, vomiting, diarrhea, stomach pain or nausea, it’s important that you visit the ship’s doctor immediately to determine if this could be a widespread issue like COVID-19 or Norovirus that could affect many others.